ohmp/james-project/src/adr/0025-cassandra-blob-store-cache.md

 and be queried with a consistency level of ONE.

 We will leverage a configurable TTL as an eviction policy.
 Cache will be populated upon writes and missed read, if the blob size is below a configurable threashold.
+We will use the TimeWindow compaction strategy.

 Failure to read the cache, or cache miss will result in a read in the object storage.